deeptshukla/hardhat-fund-me/README.md

 Deploy scripts are helpful, as whenever we run yarn hardhat node to start our own network, it will run all the deploy scripts in the start itself

+deployments.fixture(["tag1"]) will deploy all the contracts for us (Basically this will run the deployment scripts which we want to run with a given tag)